SwampThingPaul/SiSyn/WRTDS/README.md

 # Weighted Regressions on Time, Discharge, and Season (WRTDS) Scripts

+- **WRTDS_calc_watershed_area.R**: Calculates drainage basin areas (in square km) for streams where that is not known from other sources.
+This is necessary for WRTDS because WRTDS requires drainage basin area in the "info" file it demands

 - **WRTDS_workflow.R**: Core workflow for doing WRTDS on a local machine.
 Prepares master chemistry and discharge data and runs through the WRTDS workflow (see `EGRET` R package)

 - **WRTDS_server_workflow.R**: Similar to "WRTDS_workflow.R" but file paths are built to read from / export to the "shares" folder of NCEAS' Aurora server